-Outcome Development Area Actions Update of the workforce and across agencies. b) Discover, define and design a training plan for understanding, identifying and responding to wellbeing needs and developing a shared value base c) Design, develop and deliver a consistent model for all training to be implemented with coaching /modelling.
-Children's services strategic group - GIRF b) A training plan that incorporates initiatives developed within the mental health and wellbeing strand and takes account of the language and value base incorporated within The Promise.
-Learning from the Whole Family approach to substance will also inform this plan. c) we have identified that the work undertaken with CELCIS by the ANEW project into implementation theory, promoting a Plan, Do, Review cycle would be an appropriate model to adopt across all training 1.3 In order for children, young people and families to be supported by a confident, skilled and skilled named persons and the team around the child, we must ensure that we support and invest in the workforce with a) GIRFEC guidance and practice tools to be updated to support the named person and team around the child and clearly define the roles and functions and duties.b) Briefing on updated guidance to be delivered universally a) Practice guidance was developed in relation to Equal Protection legislation utilising GIRFEC principles and this could prove a model for other guidance.
+To further embed GIRFEC in Inverclyde to improve outcomes for children and their families by developing a strong professional base for identifying, understanding and responding to need at the earliest opportunity, with clear, agreed, high quality multi-agency approaches throughout a child's experience.
+Outcome Development Area Update of the workforce and across agencies. b) Discover, define and design a training plan for understanding, identifying and responding to wellbeing needs and developing a shared value base c) Design, develop and deliver a consistent model for all training to be implemented with coaching /modelling.
+A training plan is incorporating initiatives developed within the mental health and wellbeing strand and take account of the language and value base incorporated within The Promise.
+Learning from the Whole Family approach to substance use can also inform this plan.
+The work undertaken with CELCIS by the ANEW project into implementation theory, promoting a Plan, Do, Review cycle will be an appropriate model to adopt across all training and is will be reviewed through GIRFEC training 2022-23 following Refresh 1.3 In order for children, young people and families to be supported by a confident, skilled and skilled named persons and the team around the child, we must ensure that we support and invest in the workforce with good quality guidance, tools, training and coaching. a) GIRFEC guidance and practice tools to be updated to support the named person and team around the child and clearly define the roles and functions and duties. b) Briefing on updated guidance to be delivered universally Practice guidance was developed in relation to Equal Protection legislation utilising GIRFEC principles and this could prove a model for other guidance.
 Scottish Government is undertaking a GIRFEC refresh which clarifies the role of the named person.
+A 7 minute briefing could be devised to explain the GIRFEC refresh and could be delivered to teams on a single or multiagency basis Audit work will evidence the effectiveness of these currently and will identify any need for further training or coaching.